KeithWilliamsGMIT/Emerging-Technologies-Project/README.md

 jupyter notebook
 ```

 Within this notebook, you can experiment with changing values to see how it affects the accuracy.
 This model has an accuracy of approximately 92%.
 However, we can build on this basic model by adding additional layers in order to improve the accuracy.
+The following is adapted from the [Deep MNIST for Experts](https://www.tensorflow.org/get_started/mnist/pros) tutorial on the TensorFlow website.
+The layers added to the basic model to improve the accuracy include:

+1. First convolutional layer
+2. Second convolutional layer
+3. Densely connected layer
+4. Dropout
+5. Readout layer

+After adding these layers the accuracy improved to approximately 99.2%.

 ## Conclusion